haoyuanz13/Machine-Learning-in-Robotics/object_detection_GMM/README.md

 Data
 -----
 All training data are images that contain at least one red barrel, some of them may only include red barrel without any other confusing red color, and some may contain more than one similar red color.
-Examples are shown below:
+Part of training examples are shown below:

 <p >
 <align="left">